boyum/comment-h5p-library-version-action/README.md

 ## Usage

-This action needs to be triggered by pull_request, something like this:
+This action needs to be triggered by `pull_request`, something like this:

 ```yml
 on: